 Small business owners have a variety of retirement savings options to choose from.
 Aside from helping you grow your nest egg, these types of accounts also offer a tax benefit in the form of a deduction for contributions.
 If you haven’t maxed out your contributions for the year or you have yet to actually start saving, you’re missing out on a potentially valuable write-off.
 Every penny counts when it comes to scoring the most tax deductions possible, so there’s no reason not to save what you can.

 In a year where revenues are high, making contributions to a Registered Retirements Savings Plan reduces taxable income while setting aside tax-deferred dollars for retirement.
 Contribute as much as possible to your Registered Retirement Savings Plan, since that is one of the few legal tax planning opportunities in Canada.
-If your business’s fiscal year ends on December 31, consider the possibility of paying yourself a bonus on the last day of the year and transferring it directly to your RRSP.
+If your business’ fiscal year ends on December 31, consider the possibility of paying yourself a bonus on the last day of the year and transferring it directly to your RRSP.
 This way, the company gets an immediate deduction, and you don’t pay taxes on the bonus.
 When using this strategy, make sure to account for your payroll taxes properly, since the bonus is the equivalent of a salary.

 Organize Your Finances

 Waiting until just before tax time to start organizing your financial documents can put you in a bind when it’s time to file.
 Trying to track down receipts or invoices at the last minute makes the process more difficult than it needs to be.
-If you’re missing a key piece of information, you run the risk of submitting an inaccurate return, which can increase your chances for an audit.
+If you’re missing a key piece of information, you run the risk of submitting an inaccurate return, which can increase your chances of an audit.
 Before the holiday shopping season gets into full swing, set aside some time to go through your files and weed out anything you don’t need.
 If you don’t have a set filing system, now’s the time to create one.
 Whether you choose the old-fashioned route and use a filing cabinet and folders or go high-tech with digital receipt-scanning software, the most important thing is to get your paperwork under control.

 Donate to a Good Cause